Equipping

 We are a family of churches working together to proclaim the Gospel, make diciples, and plant churches.

-Visit our website for more Information about care, coaching, and resources.
+Visit our website for more information about care, coaching, and resources.

 The Team